sdkman/vendor-proxy/README.md

 ##Secure Proxy

-This microservice can be used to front and secure multiple other microservices.
+This microservice can be used to proxy and secure multiple other microservices.
+At the moment, the service provides lightweight Authentication, but not Authorisation.

+###Consumer Authentication

 It acts as a proxy, searching for the presence of two request headers:

-`consmer_key` : a unique identifier per consumer application
+`consmer_key` : a unique identifier per Consumer.

-`consumer_token` : a SHA-256 hash generated for the consumer
+`consumer_token` : a SHA-256 hash generated for the Consumer

+###Setting up Services to Proxy

 The application hinges on configuration to be set up in the `conf/application.conf` field.
 Here are some current examples as used by the GVM api: